wolfgangj/bone-lisp/README.md

 The special feature that distinguishes it from other Lisps is the *semi-automatic memory management*:
 It uses explicit regions instead of garbage collection.

-It is inspired by Pico Lisp, R5RS Scheme, Forth, Common Lisp, Erlang and Ruby.
+It is inspired by Pico Lisp, R5RS Scheme, Forth, Common Lisp and Ruby.

-It is currently written for 64 bit systems.
-It runs on GNU/Linux and should also work on other Unices (with minimal porting).
+It is written for 64 bit systems and runs on GNU/Linux, though it should also work on other Unices (with minimal porting).

 *Note: If you were looking for the great [Bones Scheme Compiler](http://www.call-with-current-continuation.org/bones/), that's a different project.*